RathodAnilT/PHP-Tutorial/README.md

 ```
 ## The default Keyword
 - The default keyword specifies the code to run if there is no case match:

+## Example
+- If no cases get a match, the default block is executed: